geofis/tstslide/instructions.md

 - Create an account at [GitHub](https://github.com)
 - Once logged into  your account, create a new repo.
 - In the local PC, open a terminal `CTRL+ALT+T`
-- Locate the folder where you want to generate an origin for the repo
+- Locate the folder where you want to generate an origin for the repo `cd <folder>`

-`cd <folder>`
-- If you want to create a new folder use this code within the parent directory desirede
+- If you want to create a new folder use this code within the parent directory desired `mkdir <folder>`

-`mkdir <folder>`
-- Create a README.md file
+- Create a README.md file `touch README.md`, or directly create it via `nano README.md`

-`touch README.md`